Tulip mania: Rational explanations

 It is well established that prices for tulip bulb contracts rose and then fell between 1636 and 1637; however, such dramatic curves do not necessarily imply that an economic or speculative bubble developed and then burst.
 For the then tulip market to qualify as an economic bubble, the price of bulbs would need to have been mutually agreed and surpassed the intrinsic value of the bulbs.
 Modern economists have advanced several possible reasons for why the rise and fall in prices may not have constituted a bubble, even though a Viceroy Tulip was worth upwards of five times the cost of an average house at the time.

 The increases of the 1630s corresponded with a lull in the Thirty Years' War.
 In 1634–1635 the German and Swedish armies lost ground in the South of Germany; then Cardinal-Infante Ferdinand of Austria moved north.
 After the Peace of Prague the French and the Dutch decided to support the Swedish and German Protestants with money and arms against the Habsburg empire, and to occupy the Spanish Netherlands in 1636.
 Hence market prices, at least initially, were responding rationally to a rise in demand.
 The fall in prices was faster and more dramatic than the rise.
 Data on sales largely disappeared after the February 1637 collapse in prices, but a few other data points on bulb prices after tulip mania show that bulbs continued to lose value for decades thereafter.

 Natural volatility in flower prices

 Garber compared the available price data on tulips to hyacinth prices at the beginning of the 19th century when the hyacinth replaced the tulip as the fashionable flower and found a similar pattern.
 When hyacinths were introduced florists strove with one another to grow beautiful hyacinth flowers, as demand was strong.
 As people became more accustomed to hyacinths the prices began to fall.
-The most expensive bulbs fell to 1 to 2 percent of their peak value within 30 years.
+The most expensive bulbs fell to 1-2% of their peak value within 30 years.

-Garber notes that, "a small quantity of prototype lily bulbs recently was sold for 1 million guilders ($US480,000 at 1987 exchange rates)", demonstrating that even in the modern world, flowers can command extremely high prices.
+Garber notes in 1989 that, "a small quantity of prototype lily bulbs recently was sold for ƒ1 million", demonstrating that even in the modern world, flowers can command extremely high prices.
 Because the rise in prices occurred after bulbs were planted for the year, growers would not have had an opportunity to increase production in response to price.